 • Tomar and Almourol as a private tour

 • Tomar and the Knights Templars private tour

 Convento de Cristo

-Tomar is a calm and relaxed town with a low-key nightlife centered around restaurants and extended evening meals.
-The town is not really suited for families or young children, as there is not much for them to do.
+The town is calm and relaxed, with very low-key nightlife that is centred around restaurants and a long evening meal.
+The town is not really suited to families or young children, as there is not much for them to do.